 • Public transport: Daily buses from Iguazú to the town of Wanda.
 The mines are 15 blocks from the bus stop.
 You can get a taxi or hitch a ride from there.
 If walking, bring water.

-• Tour: Most travelers stop here as part of a double Wanda Mines-Jesuit Ruins at San Ignacio tour.
+• Tour: As the guided tours at the mine are in Spanish, most travelers choose to stop here as part of a double Wanda Mines-Jesuit Ruins at San Ignacio tour in English.